How to Make Your Substack Posts Perform Better

 Compelling calls to action (CTAs).

 In-post context means a mini-introduction to your publication inside every post, so new readers understand they are seeing a newsletter, not an ordinary blog or webpage.
-I’ve written about in-post context before, if you need a reminder check that out here:
+I’ve written about in-post context before.
+If you need a reminder, check that it out here:

 🍒 In-Post Context: An Overlooked Strategy for Getting More Substack Subscribers 🍒

-Compelling CTAs tell readers to subscribe and tell them what’s in it for them.
+Compelling CTAs tell readers to subscribe and tell them why - what’s in it for them.
 The easiest way to add a CTA is to use Substack’s ‘Subscribe with caption’ button.
-Change the default text and always mention the benefits of your publication.
+Change the default text of the button and always mention the benefits of your publication.

 For example, instead of saying “Subscribe for free to receive new posts”, try “Subscribe to get tasty recipes straight to your inbox each Friday.”